Talkamatic/android-example/README.md

 # android-example
 This repository contains an example Android app, showing how to integrate with the TDM Android Frontend Library.

+Note: The Android Frontend Library is only supported by TDM 7.0 and lower.

 1. [Prerequisites](#prerequisites)
 2. [Building and running](#building-and-running)